 The similarly-rusting hub carriers were also re-blasted and painted:

 One of the things that took some time resolving was the issue of new bonded rubber ('Metalastik') bushes for the wishbones (A-frames in TVR terminology) and the lower differential mounts.
 They are, according to several sources including TVR specialists and internet know-alls, 'specials', 'unobtainable', 'obsolete', 'made in Lancaster' - and, of course the old favourite 'best replaced with Polyurethane'.
 My view of PU is best summed up as 'bollocks', and expensive bollocks at that.
 To be fair, extensive reading, calling and browsing (including contacting some of the former factory guys) did suggest that the original bushes weren't on a shelf anywhere easily to hand.
 But 'specials'?
 I doubt it.
 The bushes are Imperial sizes.
 I'd have thought that if TVR had approached a bush manufacturer in the early-mid 1980s and asked for a brand-new bush, then surely it would have been to Metric sizes?
-More likely, the bush supplier would probably look at what they had lying around on a shelf and off-loaded them onto TVR, rather than tooling-up for some oddball size.
+More likely, the bush supplier looked at what they had lying around on a shelf and off-loaded them onto TVR, rather than tooling-up for some oddball size.
 So no, I don't believe that these bushes are anything mystical.
 I'm fairly confident I've ruled out Jaguar and Landrover as donor vehicles; nothing on any Ford or Vauxhall that I can find is the same so I suspect they were probably used on a milk-float or the Sherpa van or something equally bizarre - and as Lancaster isn't a million miles from Leyland, who knows? ;o) Speaking of Leyland, with typical British motor industry cheapness - sorry, ingenuity - the original Sherpa was built using lots of bits carried forward from earlier vehicles, all of which used Imperial fittings.
 Years later, under LDV, a lot of bits were changed to Metric sizes.